Foreign Tax Liabilities

 Understanding Personal Tax Liabilities

-If you are spending a significant amount of time working in a foreign country, you may be considered a tax resident in that country.
+If you are spending a significant amount of time working in another country besides the U.S., you may be considered a tax resident in that country.
 Most countries consider you a tax resident after 183 days; some countries consider you a tax resident after as few as 90 days.
 Other countries may only consider you a tax resident if your permanent home is there (i.e., you are domiciled there).
-If you determine that a foreign country considers you a tax resident, we recommend that you review any tax treaties the U.S. has with that country as well as determine whether they levy taxes on worldwide income or income earned in their country only.
-You can learn about income tax laws for a particular country in this personal tax guide (see sections A, D and E).
+If you determine that another country considers you a tax resident, we recommend that you review any tax treaties the U.S. has with that country as well as determine whether they levy taxes on worldwide income or income earned in their country only.
+You can learn about income tax laws for a particular country in this personal tax guide.

 Understanding Corporate Tax Liabilities